-Staff quickly assembled a youth advisory committee: not only to advise on the artistic needs of youth, but to also actively participate in the marketing, programming and execution of the youth festival.
+Staff quickly assembled a youth advisory committee: not only to advise on the artistic needs of youth, but also to actively participate in the marketing, programming and execution of the youth festival.
 This steering committee would go on to provide leadership opportunities for youth in St. Albert, allowing youth both the right to have real input into shaping their community and the responsibility to do the work to accomplish their vision.
-The first advisory committee was assembled in 2013 and the first decisions they had was a name for the event: “St. Albert Amplify Festival” was born.
+The first advisory committee was assembled in 2013 , and one of the first decisions they had was naming the event: “St. Albert Amplify Festival” was born.

-However, after that first event, staff and the Committee quickly realized not all the goals of the program and the activities imagined by the Committee where best accomplished in the festival-format.
-While the festival was fun and exciting, some skills just couldn’t be developed in two-days.
+However, after that first event, the staff and the Committee quickly realized not all of the goals of the program and the activities imagined by the Committee were best accomplished in the festival format.
+While the festival was fun and exciting, some skills just couldn’t be developed in two days.

 - hosted seven festivals (one of which was virtual thanks to Covid-19)

 - hosted five Amplifying Ideas, which is our “Ted-Talk” night where youth share ideas and inspiration about the most pressing concerns of their generation,

 - hosted three evening art walks, which we call Illuminate: Enlighten the Night.
 It’s a night of twinkling lights as we invite residents to stroll through Kingswood Park enjoying music, an art battle, a photo exhibit and more.

 - hosted a Fashion Show with the help of Walk the Talk, featuring young designers, make-up artists and models,

 - created and published one anthology of youth art, a copy of which resides in the Library and Archives of Canada

 - hosted jam-packed Open Mics and acoustic concerts